What is an unattended funeral? Blog

 How much does an unattended funeral cost?

-An unattended cremation is the most inexpensive funeral you can opt for – they usually cost around £895-£1500.
-This is 70% less than the average cost of a cremation in the UK.
+An unattended cremation is the most inexpensive funeral you can opt for – cost can vary but they can be substantially less than a more traditional funeral service.

 Why an unattended funeral isn’t for everyone